-1.Child's first and last name: 2.
-Name of medication (including strength): 3.
-Amount/dosage to be given: 4.
+daminotiation of the medication noted be or manapro dayor 1.Child's first and last name: Name of medication (including strength): Amount/dosage to be given: 4.
 Route of administration: 5.
 Frequency to be administered for today only: 6A.
-Possible side effects: See package insert for insert) for complete list of possible side effects (must be obtained from medication package AND/OR 6B: Additional side effects: ob.
-Additional oldo choole.
-7. What action should the program take if side effect acts are noted.
-Contact parent ioto di o notod.
-Contact prescriber at phone number provide iided Other (describe): insert) or complete list of special instructions (must be obtained from medication package or AND/OR oncerns related to possible interactions with other medication the child is receiving s it relates to the child's age, allergies or any pre-existing conditions. not be administered.)
+Possible side effects: See package insert for insert) for complete list of possible side effects (must be obtained from medication package AND/OR 6B: Additional side effects: 7.
+What action should the program take if side effect acts are noted: Contact parent sols are noted.
+Contact prescriber at phone number provi i ided Other (describe): 8A.
+Special instructions: \square See package insert for insert) or complete list of special instructions (must be obtained from medication package or AND/OR oncerns related to possible interactions with other medication the child is receiving as it relates to the child's age, allergies or any pre-existing conditions.
 9. Provider name: 10.
 License/ Registration number: 11.
-Program telephone number: 12. l, received verbal permission from (name of caregiver) (child's parent) to administer the medication listed above on 1 1 . to administer the medication listed above on (date ite authorized to) The instructions I received from the parent match the the instructions for use on the medication container.
+Program telephone number: 12.
+I, received verbal permission from (name of caregiver) (child's parent) to administer the medication listed above on (dat / / ate authorized to) the instructions for use on the medication container.
 If the instructions do not match, ealth care provider or licensed authorized prescriber.